 I believe the key takeaway around what makes a good idea is applying some time and understanding to all aspects of the ideation process.
 For those submitting ideas, you need to understand that your idea may not be as incredible as you may think, while those receiving the ideas need to understand that submitting an idea is an incredibly vulnerable thing for an employee to do.

 It’s down to everyone to appreciate that good ideas are easy to enable but difficult to produce and submit.
 If time can be taken and understanding applied then an organization’s ideation process and idea pipeline will be full of detailed, well structured, and well-considered ideas that can truly make an impact.

-If ‘What Makes a good challenge?’ is also a burning question for you and your organization, I’ve shared three key ingredients that lead to a successful challenge in my blog here.
+If ‘What Makes a good challenge?’ is also a burning question for you and your organization, here are three key ingredients that lead to a successful challenge.

 FAQs: What Makes a Good Idea?

 What are the qualities of a good idea?

 There are three main qualities that make a good idea:

 - Well-structured, so that it grabs your reader’s attention

 - Backed-up with research, to give it credibility

 - Often created by a team of people who have similar ideas